William-Fernandes252/William-Fernandes252/README.md

   <a href="https://git.io/streak-stats"><img src="https://streak-stats.demolab.com?user=William-Fernandes252&theme=dark&card_width=450" alt="GitHub Streak" /></a>
 </div>

----

-## About
+## About me

-I have experience building and maintaining REST APIs based on Django and Node.js, and creating user interfaces with React, Vue.js and Typescript.
+I have experience on building and maintaining REST APIs based on Django and Node.js, and creating user interfaces with React and Typescript.
 I am currently focusing my efforts on expanding my technical knowledge in the tools and practices most used in the web development market, such as test automation, CI/CD, observability and cloud-based infrastructure.

 ## Skills